 We know how fabulous our London residences are – do you?
 We were delighted after a recent Forbes article was published on Forbes.com about London Perfect, “How to Design The Perfect Property in London.”
 Written by London-based travel columnist Bridget Arsenault, who stayed at our gorgeous Danebury home, it features an insightful Q&A with our chief designer Jo Cicero.

 Our luxurious rental homes are located in the best parts of London and are very carefully selected – not every apartment makes the grade.
 On London Perfect, travelers can browse our beautiful rentals, check our current deals and all our other bespoke services.
-There’s a reason we are called Perfect Experiences: from personalized itineraries or tours, unique lifestyle experiences or our fabulous concierge services (we can book you in at the hottest restaurants) – we know that it’s the little touches that can make a vacation memorable.
+There’s a reason we are called Vacation Perfect: from personalized itineraries or tours, unique lifestyle experiences or our fabulous concierge services (we can book you in at the hottest restaurants) – we know that it’s the little touches that can make a vacation memorable.
 Let us do the work for you!

 Bridget is the former Associate Editor of Vanity Fair London and London Correspondent for vanityfair.com having previously worked on publications such as Vogue UK and Travel + Leisure.
 She interviews our talented long-time interior decorator Jo, to help shed some light on how we make our apartments so special and our stays so personalized.
 The article also mentions some of our other stylish homes including Victoria and Middleton.